 Investors buying shares of a building on LEX are buying equity in a partnership vehicle that owns a minority stake of equity in a building.

-Cash flow: As the tenants pay rent, the shareholders receive distributions.
+Cash flow: As tenants pay rent, shareholders receive distributions.
 The distributions for each asset are expected to be paid quarterly.
 And while the distributions are not guaranteed, the owner of the building must pay distributions to shareholders if they pay distributions to themself.

 Tax benefits: Being structured as a partnership allows many of the benefits of CRE ownership to pass through to the shareholder as K-1 investments (not 1099 investments).

-Alignment & Protection: Because the owner retains a majority of the equity, they still have “skin in the game” and are motivated to operate the asset efficiently and attempt to produce healthy returns for shareholders.
+Alignment: Because the owner retains a majority of the equity, they still have “skin in the game” and are motivated to operate the asset efficiently and attempt to produce healthy returns for shareholders.
 While the asset owner retains control of the building, there are several investor protections built into the LEX offering structure, including protections against insider sales, outsized management fees, etc.